alawi030/Basic-File-Encryption/README.md

 # Basic-File-Encryption

-The following code represents a File-Encryption program for educational purposes only.
+The following code represents a File-Encryption program (Ransomware) for educational purposes only.
 It is inspired by a tutorial I watched and serves the purpose of enhancing understanding about encryption concepts.

 -------------